niell-ion/derail-docs/docs/index.md

 ## **Introduction**

+Welcome to the TXRX Derail Light.
+This manual is intended for machine operators, maintenance technicians, and field engineers.
+It provides step-by-step instructions to safely and effectively operate and maintain this equipment.

 ### **How to Use This Manual**

+---

 !!! warning
     This manual does not replace proper hands-on training.
 Only qualified personnel should operate or maintain this equipment.

-Welcome to the TXRX Derail Light.
-This manual is intended for machine operators, maintenance technicians, and field engineers.
-It provides step-by-step instructions to safely and effectively operate and maintain this equipment.

 This manual is organized into clearly labeled sections for quick reference:

+!!! note
+    If you're looking for a specific topic, refer to the Table of Contents or use the search function (for digital versions).

 * Safety Information – Read this first.
 Covers required precautions and emergency procedures.

 * System Overview – Understand the machine's components and technical limits.

-* Installation Instructions – Step-by-step guidance for safe and correct setup.
+* Setup – Step-by-step guidance for correct installation.

-* Setup – Learn how to install and use the detector.
+* Operation – Learn how to safely use the device and interpret status lights.

 * Maintenance – Outlines regular tasks to ensure long-term performance.